MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/search.md

 `DateTime`, `Double`, and `Queryable String` display properties are **queryable**, these properties can be used in Filter and OrderBy statements.

 `Searchable String` display properties are **searchable**, these properties will be queried with fuzzy search against the `Search` field.
-Searchable properties cannot be used in Filter and OrderBy statements
+Searchable properties cannot be used in Filter and OrderBy statements.

+Titles are limited to 5 display properties of each type.

 ## Filter